bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 | `start-foo` / `finish-foo`       | a single `func` or `async func`          |

 ## What changed in WIT

-Three patterns appear over and over in the rebased interfaces.

 ### Stream-plus-future for reads